andrew/ultimate-awesome/README.md

 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-claude-plugins](https://github.com/chat2anyllm/awesome-claude-plugins) - A curated list of awesome claude marketplaces and plugins.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
-- [awesome-agentic-commerce](https://github.com/damoahdominic/awesome-agentic-commerce) - Agentic commerce is the shift from people clicking buy buttons to AI agents acting, deciding, negotiating, and transacting on behalf of users.
-This repository documents that shift.
 - [awesome-space-security](https://github.com/peco602/awesome-space-security) - A curated list of awesome resources about the security of space systems.
 - [Awesome-Decks](https://github.com/rafaecheve/Awesome-Decks) - Curated list of pitch deck slides.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
+- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
+Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.